Johann Hari nailed it.

 The tears stream down my face in the dark of the city streets as I make my way to the interstate.
 That’s where I can really hear the scream.

 It’s loud.
 It’s guttural.
 It feels like it’s coming from somewhere else.
 From some other mom.
 A mom’s cry of pain and disbelief that she is still living with this pain.
 But no, that she, is me.

 Ground yourself Sam.
 You need to get home safely.
 But I can’t stop.
 I’m in fight or flight and I want to flee.
 How to not care seems to be the answer to everything.
 This means that I’m doing it wrong.
 And even this storm of emotions is WRONG.

 WRONG, WRONG.
 Yes it’s all wrong.
 I agree.
 No one should have to do this.

-I can barely see the lanes as I blink through the storm that is my long-awaited tears rushing down onto my hot -happy to-be -free -face.
+I can barely see the lanes as I blink through the storm of tears rushing down onto my flushed -happy to-be -free -face.
 I see the construction on the road and for a brief moment, if I knew no one else would get hurt, I would slam into the back of one of those trucks.

 God, I hate this.